The Jordan Valley

 Matthew 15:27

 Jesus commended her faith and granted her request.
 What was Jesus trying to do?
 Was He testing her?
-No, Jesus already knew her response and knew how much faith she had on Him.
+No, Jesus already knew her response and knew how much faith she had in Him.
 Jesus did not try to insult her or put her down, but His visit to this place was so that the people surrounding Him would see how great her faith was, including the disciples who probably found her to be a mere nuisance.

 The woman had such great faith that nothing could break her and she was determined to receive what she wanted from Jesus.
 Oftentimes, we feel God is not responding to our requests even when we ask with a pure heart.
 We know that Jesus would not stay silent without a reason but are we patient enough to have faith in Him and wait for Him to work in our lives?